Assistance for Health Policy and Management Students

-All forms of financial assistance available in the Department are based on demonstrated merit and prior academic performance as we do not engage in needs-based financial analysis.
-Most of our students receive some financial support through Federally-sponsored or commercial student loans.
-Applicants seeking such need-based support should contact the University’s Office of Financial Aid (https://oafa.pitt.edu) for information about the FAFSA application process.
+All forms of financial assistance available in the department are based on demonstrated merit and prior academic performance, as we do not provide needs-based financial assistance.
+Most of our students receive some financial support through federally-sponsored or commercial student loans.
+Applicants seeking such need-based support should contact the University’s Office of Financial Aid (financialaid.pitt.edu/graduate-students/) for information about the FAFSA application process.

-International students are not eligible for Departmental forms of financial assistance since by University policy they must document the capacity to fund their educational program for its expected duration.
-However, under exceptional circumstances, high-performing international students may qualify for GSR positions or other forms of student employment.
+International students are normally not provided departmental forms of financial assistance, since by University policy they must document the capacity to fund their educational program for its expected duration.
+However, under exceptional circumstances, high-performing international students may receive merit-based scholarships.
+International students who are pursuing doctoral studies may qualify for GSR positions or other forms of student employment.

-Applicants to the PhD program in Health Services Research and Policy should contact Ms. Jessica Dornin at email@example.com to inquire about the availability of financial assistance for Doctoral students.
+Applicants to the PhD program in Health Services Research and Policy should contact Jessica Dornin at email@example.com to inquire about the availability of financial assistance for doctoral students.

 Small grants and tuition support awards may be available at the school-level to supplement other sources of financial assistance.
 These opportunities will be communicated by the office of student affairs as they become available.